In This Article

 Here are the various ways chronic stress causes weight loss:

 - Produces Stress Hormones

 When you are under constant stress, your body is constantly in the flight or fight mode.
 This means that you are always producing the stress hormones, adrenaline and cortisol.
-These hormones affect your digestion, immunity, and sleep patterns.
+These hormones impact your digestion, immunity, and sleep patterns.

-Adrenalin works by preparing your body for vigorous physical activity, but it also reduces your appetite.
+Adrenaline works by preparing your body for vigorous physical activity, but it also reduces your appetite.
 Cortisol acts by suppressing certain body functions that are unnecessary during stressful situations, like the reproductive function, digestion, and immunity.

 - Affects Hunger And Digestion